Headed to New Orleans, but only have a short amount of time?

 Finding good food while you are in town won’t ever be a problem.
 I’d probably hit up a walking tour in the evening – makes the haunted ones a little more fun.
 Most of those walking tours stop at a local bar where you can grab a drink and finish up the tour.

-Most of this stuff is accessible from the quarter almost anywhere.
+Most of these spots are accessible from the Quarter almost anywhere.

 One more thing, don’t forget the festivals!
-Take a look at this list of festivals happening in 2017.
+Take a look at this list of festivals happening in the city.

 Looking for more fun in New Orleans?
 Read this post about things to do with kids in New Orleans.